Mean and variance of balanced P\'olya urns: urns

 \subsection{Notation}

 We regard all vectors as column vectors.
-We use standard notations for vectors and matrices (of sizes $q$ and $q\times q$, respectively), in particular ${}'$ for transpose, ${}^*$ for Hermitean conjugate and $\cdot$ for the standard scalar product; thus $u\cdot v=u'v$ for any vectors $u,v\in\bbR^q$.
-We let $\norm{\,}$ denote the standard Euclidean norm for vectors, and any convenient norm for matrices.
+We use standard notations for (real or complex) vectors and matrices (of sizes $q$ and $q\times q$, respectively); in particular ${}'$ for transpose, ${}^*$ for Hermitean conjugate and $\cdot$ for the standard scalar product; thus $u\cdot v=u'v$ for any vectors $u,v\in\bbR^q$.
+We let $\norm{\,}$ denote the standard Euclidean norm for vectors, and the operator norm (or any other convenient norm) for matrices.

-Let $a:=(a_1,\dots,a_q)$ be the vector of activities.
+Let $a:=(a_1,\dots,a_q)'$ be the vector of activities.
 Thus, the balance condition \eqref{balanced} can be written $a\cdot\xi_i=b$.

 The \emph{intensity matrix} of the \Polya{} urn is the $ q\times q $ matrix

 (Note that, for convenience and following \cite{SJ154}, we have defined $A$ so that the element $(A)_{ij}$ is a measure of the intensity of adding balls of colour $i$ coming from drawn balls of colour $j$; the transpose matrix $A'$ is often used in other papers.)
 The intensity matrix $ A $ with its eigenvalues and eigenvectors has a central role for asymptotical results.